 We feel deep responsibility not only for data in our own applications, but for design choices that we project through Themis, and enforcing usage of only the best modern cryptography is one of our goals.

 P.S.
 If you're looking for new ideas, this is the right place.
-If you're looking to implement security, talk to us, we can help.
+If you're looking to implement security, apply for our Customer Success Team.
 If you're looking for ready-made solutions, consider looking into Themis, Acra, Hermes, or Toughbase.